Indotestudo Births Mark

 The turtle births mark the first such known breeding in captivity of this species in Vietnam, and an important step forward for the TCEP’s fledgling breeding program.
 Since early March, breeding and nesting by several other species has resulted in additional eggs being laid in captivity, including those from Cuora galbinifrons and Cyclemys pulchristriata, all currently in incubation.

 The TCEP aims to establish a captive breeding population for seven of Vietnam’s 22 turtle species and initiate a headstart program for certain species that will supplement the project’s planned translocation efforts.
-Translocation and headstart sites will be selected based on habitat requirements, native range, potential impacts on existing populations, and the historic level of “genetic disturbance” (i.e., previous releases in the area that may have compromised the genetic composition of local populations).
+Translocation and headstart sites will be selected based on habitat requirements, native range, potential impacts on existing populations, and the historic level of genetic disturbance (i.e., previous releases in the area that may have compromised the genetic composition of local populations).

-of Lucky Turtle
+The Adventures of Lucky Turtle

 New publication to help raise public awareness about the ecology and threats to Vietnam’s turtles